rafalkaron/r-jekyll-theme/README.md

 ### Preparing for the theme installation
 You need to create a directory for your Jekyll site and initialize a `Gemfile`.

+#### Before you begin
+Ensure that you have Ruby and Jekyll installed.
+See [Jekyll - Quickstart](https://jekyllrb.com/docs/)

-1. Create a directory in which you like to develop your site.
+1. Create a directory in which you want to develop your Jekyll site.
 2. In the site directory, run `bundle init`
 **Result:** A `Gemfile` is created.

 ### Installing the github-remote-theme
-This is the recommended theme installation method if you plan to deploy your Jekyll site to GitHub-Pages.
+If you plan to deploy your Jekyll site to GitHub-Pages, use this installation method.

-#### Before you begin
-Ensure that you have Ruby and Jekyll installed.
-See [Jekyll - Quickstart](https://jekyllrb.com/docs/)

 1. To the `Gemfile`, add:
     ```ruby